jonlpersson/ed-latimore/site/_drafts/derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 Microneedling causes wounds, which triggers various growth factors (https://pubmed.ncbi.nlm.nih.gov/8676414/).
 The growth factors are triggered in response to the micro-injuries to the scalp's outer layer.

 Wound growth factors stimulate dermal papillae-associated stem cells.
 Our specific interest is in mesenchymal stem cells.
-Wnt (shown to grow hair follicles when elevated https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3405869/), beta-catenin/Lef1 (the Chinese show this is upregulated when microneedling (https://pubmed.ncbi.nlm.nih.gov/32412314/) are the growth factors.
+Wnt , (the Chinese show this is upregulated when microneedling (https://pubmed.ncbi.nlm.nih.gov/32412314/) are the growth factors.

 One of those stem cells is mesenchyme.